byverdu/byverdu.github.io/Curriculum.md

 9. Version control with git and GitHub
 3. Nodejs with Express.
 2. WebSockets
-3. User authentication and authorisation with bcryp
+3. User authentication and authorization with bcryp
 2. Integration of APIs
 2. GitHub Flavoured Markdown
 2. Deployment to Heroku